d4rkr00t/evo/README.md

 ---

 ## DONE

+- [x] Rewrite show-affected to use :: syntax for targets and workspaces
 - [x] Task references workspace directly instead of WsName, WsPath, etc...
 - [x] Only care about tasks, workspaces are just meta information and a part of inputs
 - [x] Stop swallowing stderr or stdout in case of an error